Colorless green ideas sleep furiously

 print x, y # 1 2

-Advanced topics about
+Advanced topics about case classes in the docs.

 The Quick Lambda macro